 Don’t go too wild on decorations

 A lot of us like little knick-knacks in the bathroom, right?
 However, in a compact space, it’s always better to take a step back and follow the famous ‘less is more’ motto.
-Add to many decorations and you risk the room feeling cluttered, which will make it feel smaller.
-To strike the balance, you could limit yourself to one of each – so a piece of artwork, a rug if you feel like it, and maybe a plant.
-Of course, you can also look at whether your chosen items can serve double duty; a rug might seem counterintuitive, but if it’s a linen design that can be used as a bath mat, why not?
+Add too many decorations and you risk the room feeling cluttered, which will make it feel smaller.
+Instead of having lots of things – why not include just one statement piece for maximum impact?

 Limit your use of patterns and textures

 We always say to be bold, but that doesn’t mean taking it too far.
-While it might be tempting to add all the textures and pair two different types of tiles, or even choose patterned wallpaper and tiles… take a step back and really look at it.
+While it might be tempting to add all the textures and pair two different types of tiles, or even choose patterned wallpaper and tiles.
+Take a step back and really look at it.
 Going too far can overwhelm the space.
 That’s not to say you can’t go for anything but muted colours – you simply have to be smart about it.
-For example, if you a (waterproof) cool, floral wallpaper in dark colours. pick tiles in a matching or complementary shade to create a cohesive look.
-Don’t be tempted to match it with designs in a different floral pattern – it’ll be too much.
 Equally, don’t mix too many materials – stick to two, maybe three depending on the size of your space, and you’re already good to go.

 Right, all this writing about bathrooms has inspired me to have a pamper sesh…